blazeinfosec/bt2/README.md

 * After launching a reverse shell and exiting from it, all commands sent to the bot have duplicate responses.
+* The 'kill' functionality is not working as it should.

 ## Author